albar965/littlenavmap-manual/src/en/FILES.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 LNMPLN files are flight plan files using the format specific to *Little Navmap*.
 They are in XML
 text format and can only be interpreted by *Little Navmap*.
+You can use any text editor to modify or look at the files.

 See `XML (Wikipedia) <https://en.wikipedia.org/wiki/XML>`__ for more information
-about this type of configuration files.
+about this file type.

 The XML schema for validation can be found here: `lnmpln.xsd <https://www.littlenavmap.org/schema/lnmpln.xsd>`__.